 With these three simple (and intuitive) axioms, we are able to derive and construct all the mathematics of probability.

 An important concept is the conditional probability that we can define as the "probability that one event will occur if another has occurred or not".
-The notation we use is P(AB) P(A \mid B), which reads as "the probability that we have observed AA given we have already observed BB".
+The notation we use is P(A∣B), which reads as "the probability that we have observed A given we have already observed B".

 However, the probability that you are dealt a King as a second card since you have been dealt an Ace as a first card is:

 Conditional probability leads us to another important concept: joint probability.
 Joint probability is the "probability that two events will both occur".
-Continuing with our Poker example, the probability that you will receive two cards, Ace (AA) and a King (KK) as two starting cards is:
+Continuing with our Poker example, the probability that you will receive two cards, Ace (A) and a King (K) as two starting cards is:

 This is the last concept of probability that we need to address before diving into Bayesian statistics, but it is the most important.
 Note that it is not a semantic coincidence that Bayesian statistics and Bayes' theorem have the same prefix.